Former Japanese prime minister 'shot' during speech

-Former prime minister of Japan Shinzo Abe has been shot during a speech in the city of Nara, according to media reports
+Former prime minister of Japan Shinzo Abe has been shot during a speech in the city of Nara, according to media reports.

-The Japan Times reported that Abe was attacked by a man from behind while he was making a speech on a street in Nara, 480km west of Tokyo.
+The Japan Times reported that Abe, 67, was attacked by a man from behind while he was making a speech on a street in Nara, 480km west of Tokyo.

-He was standing while making an election campaign speech ahead of Sunday's election for the parliament's upper house.
+He was making an election campaign speech ahead of Sunday's election for the parliament's upper house.

 NHK reported that Abe appeared to have been shot in the chest and was bleeding.
 The reporter said he heard "two consecutive gun shots".